“Why Do My Chord Changes Sound Bad?” The Ultimate Cheat-Sheet That’ll Fix Your Messy Chords

 Another common cause of buzzy slow chord changes is inaccurate finger placement.
 Sometimes our fingers just can't find their way to the right spot on the fretboard.
 It's like they have a GPS malfunction!

-When you don't position your fingers precisely on the fretboard, it will result in muted or buzzing strings.
 Take the time to ensure that each finger is curved over, and press down with your fingertips onto the correct string and fret.

 Also, ensure your fingers aren't muting adjacent strings, as this blunder is a common cause of muted chords.
 Practice slowly and focus on finger placement to develop muscle memory and accuracy.